threefoldfoundation/info_threefold_pub/wiki/tokens/how_to_buy/how_to_buy.md

 If you are new to buying and selling cryptocurrencies, we invite you to visit the [New to Tokens](newtotokens) section.

+For each individual tutorial of how to buy TFTs on the listed platforms below, please see [this manual section](https://library.threefold.me/info/manual/#/manual__tft_howtos.md).

 !!!include:tft_ways_to_buy_include

 ## Withdraw your TFT from Liquid